 Read the description below to find out more.

-If you are a construction company and have fewer than five employees including company owners, directors and sub-contractors, the law requires you to have to have a Company Health and Safety Policy in place.
-However, even if you have fewer than five employees, most CDM sites, principal contractors and local authorities won’t consider using any construction company that doesn’t have their own Company Health and Safety Policy.
+If you are a construction company and have fewer than five employees including company owners or directors, you don’t have to have a Company Health and Safety Policy in place.
+However, most CDM sites, principal contractors and local authorities won’t consider using any construction company that doesn’t have their own Company Health and Safety Policy.
 Furthermore, policies have to be fit for purpose and tick all the boxes.

-This Health and Safety Policy is for M&E companies and is approved by local authorities, principal contractors and H&S managers.
+This Company Health and Safety Policy is for construction companies and is approved by local authorities, principal contractors and H&S managers.

-This policy is suitable for M&E companies that carry out new build or refurb works, and although it is geared towards the mechanical and electrical sector it also covers the other trades from groundworks to painting.
+This policy is suitable for construction companies that carry out new build or refurb works, and covers all trades from groundworks to painting.
 Although it is primarily a health and safety policy for construction companies, it doesn’t just cover tradesmen.
-It covers everyone within the organisation including management, cleaners and office staff.
+It covers everyone in the organisation including management, cleaners and office staff.
 We’ve added the contents of the policy towards the bottom of this page so that you can see how comprehensive the document is.

 The policy is not just designed to tick the right boxes for the contractors that you’ll be working for, it’s also designed for ease of use.
 Many policy documents require extensive signatures, alterations and amendments to personalise them to a specific company or a specific contract that has been awarded.